Merkoba/Harambe/README.md

 The video being a single still image, and the full audio.

 This is a quick way to create nice music videos.

+To be able to do this, users must have the `mage` permission.

+This is false by default.